ptmt/mario/README.md

     Mario.Start(myHandler)

-And type in browser `http://localhost:8787`
+And type in browser `http://localhost:8787` for your first web response.